Tropic of Cancer (novel)

-Tropic of Cancer is a novel by Henry Miller that has been described as "notorious for its candid sexuality" and as responsible for the "free speech that we now take for granted in literature."
-It was first published in 1934 by the Obelisk Press in Paris, France, but this edition was banned in the United States.
+Tropic of Cancer is an autobiographical novel by Henry Miller that is best known as "notorious for its candid sexuality", with the resulting social controversy considered responsible for the "free speech that we now take for granted in literature".
+It was first published in 1934 by the Obelisk Press in Paris, France; however, this edition was banned in the United States.
 Its publication in 1961 in the United States by Grove Press led to obscenity trials that tested American laws on pornography in the early 1960s.
 In 1964, the U.S. Supreme Court declared the book non-obscene.
 It is regarded as an important work of 20th-century literature.

 Writing and publication

 Miller wrote the book between 1930 and 1934 during his "nomadic life" in Paris.
 The fictional Villa Borghese was actually 18 Villa Seurat in Paris' 14th arrondissement.
 As Miller discloses in the text of the book, he first intended to title it "Crazy Cock".
 Miller gave the following explanation of why the book's title was Tropic of Cancer: "It was because to me cancer symbolizes the disease of civilization, the endpoint of the wrong path, the necessity to change course radically, to start completely over from scratch."

-Anaïs Nin helped to edit the book.
+Anaïs Nin helped edit the book.
 In 1934, Jack Kahane's Obelisk Press published the book with financial backing from Nin, who had borrowed the money from Otto Rank.